chesterbr/chesterbr.github.io/_posts/2022-02-26-got-an-rfid-nfc-chip-implanted.md

 ### The implant process

 Now that I knew what implant I wanted, the issue was how to get it implanted.
-Being quite afraid of something going wrong, I would prefer to get a physician to do it, but I didn't feel like bothering my family doctor with a non-elective procedure during a pandemic.
+Being quite afraid of something going wrong, I would prefer to get a physician to do it, but I didn't feel like bothering my family doctor with an elective procedure during a pandemic.

 After some digging, I found the [installation partners](https://dangerousthings.com/partners/) section on the Dangerous Things website, which led me to [Midway Tattoo and Piercing](https://www.midwaytattoo.com/), a studio in Kensington (where else?), Toronto where Matt Graziano kindly gave me a quote and scheduled a date.